 If you want climbing shoes like Tomoa Narasaki uses and can't find an Unparallel stockist - we'd suggest the Five Ten Hiangles.
 They are aggressively downturned with a hooked toe box for steep and challenging bouldering indoors and outside.
 You can get them in leather or synthetic - leather will stretch slightly more but fit better to your foot, and synthetic stretch less but smell a little worse if not card for properly.

-We've listed where you can get these shoes below but if you are newer to climbing we'd suggest reading our in depth article on the best beginner climbing shoes of 2019.
+We've listed where you can get these shoes below but if you are newer to climbing we'd suggest reading our in depth article on the best beginner climbing shoes.

 Five Ten Hiangle US - From $121 at Amazon - From $131 at Backcountry - $150 at REI - From $131 at Moosejaw